yarko/scrapedoc/source/tutorials/pycon.rst

 ---------------------------------

 Let's review what we've learned so far.
-|S| commands are divided into commands which
+|S| commands are divided into commands which:

-navigate the source tree, and commands which capture content into variables.
+ - navigate the source tree,
+   .. body
+   .. cssselect
+ - capture content into variables,
+   .. attrib
+   .. content (text_content)
-There are also commands to manipulate |s| variables, and to save collected content.
+ - manipulate |s| variables,
-There are also commands to inspect command history, and save commands as scripts, so you may later develop or run them.
+   .. clear
+ - save collected content,
+ - select and same scripts.

+.. other
+   EOF
+   base

 Finding objects of interest
 ----------------------------